"""Handles configuration variables of the package.

 from .. import __version__ as package_version

-from .. import config
+from ..backends.numba.utils import numba_environment

 from . import mpi